mouchoman/ChaosArranity/README.md

 Sprites and JSON by CoinCaribou2070/Chickenloser

 # Extras
-join our Discord to report bugs, be notified of updates, or make suggestions.
+Join our Discord to report bugs, be notified of updates, or make suggestions.

 discord.gg/6y6HAqTrkJ